 Texas Law on When a Car is Totaled

 Texas law mandates how insurance companies determine when to total a vehicle and provides a formula, as indicated in the Texas Transportation Code.
 According to Texas Transportation Code Section 501.091(15), a salvage or “totaled” vehicle has damage to or is missing a major component part to the extent that the cost of repairs, including parts and labor other than the cost of materials and labor for repainting the motor vehicle and excluding sales tax on the total cost of repairs, exceeds the actual cash value of the motor vehicle immediately before the damage.
-In other words, the Texas total loss formula to determine whether a damaged vehicle is a total loss is:
+In other words, the Texas total loss formula to determine whether a damaged vehicle must be a total loss is:

 Cost of Repair > Actual Cash Value

-If the total cost of repairs plus the salvage value is greater than the actual cash value (ACV) or market value of car, then the insurance company decides to total the car.
+If the total cost of repairs plus the salvage value is greater than the actual cash value (ACV) or market value of car, then the insurance company must total the car.
 For example, if your 2008 Honda Accord has an actual cash value of $5,000 and the cost to repair it is $4,500 and the salvage value is $1,000, then your car would be totaled.

 $4,500 > $5,000

 Please keep in mind that insurance companies may decide to total a vehicle when the damages are less than the actual cash value.
 The Texas Transportation Code just provides a damage threshold in which a vehicle will be considered totaled.